 Of course, that commitment manifests itself in a number of ways.
-Responsible harvesting practices, fundraising for fishery conservation, and education & advocacy efforts are part of our responsibility to care for the pristine habitats that produce our seafood bounty.
+Responsible harvesting practices, fundraising for fishery conservation, and education and advocacy efforts are part of how we care for the pristine habitats that produce our seafood bounty.
 Renewable energy use, carbon offsets, and a barge-to-truck supply chain (rather than flying) comprise a few of our efforts to curb our carbon footprint.
 Oh, and our home delivery plays in there too.
-We’re also nurturing a company-wide effort to go completely carbon-neutral.
+We’re also nurturing a company-wide effort to go completely carbon-neutral by 2023.

-But even though we are a small company with deeply-rooted environmental stewardship values, we can’t undersell the impacts of our packaging.
-The fact of the matter is the regulations on seafood, and the nature of a premium, frozen product, in particular, necessitate a thorough amount of it!
-We’ve made tremendous progress in making our packaging as low-impact as possible.
+But even though we are a small company with deeply rooted environmental stewardship values, we can’t overlook the impact of our packaging.
+The fact is that the regulations on seafood and the nature of premium frozen fish in particular necessitate a lot of packaging!
+But we’ve made tremendous progress toward making our packaging as low-impact as possible.

 We use the highest post-consumer waste content available to us for our cardboard packaging and paper, which are 100% recyclable and SFI certified.Recycling Guide

-We use plant-based, compostable, biodegradeable, burn-safe, even dissolveable shipping insulation, which has a #4 recyclable plastic liner.Insulation Guide
+We use plant-based, compostable, biodegradable, burn-safe, even dissolvable shipping insulation, which has a #4 recyclable plastic liner.Insulation Guide

 The inks printed on our packaging and printables are non-toxic, making our cardboard boxes at-home compostable.
 They also make great planters, mulch, or toys for cats!Composting + Upcycling